 Bands of America has always operated with the philosophy that the priority is an educational (more than a competitive) experience.
 We expect our adjudicators to be mindful of philosophical perspectives while providing the best possible educational experience for all participants through their role as evaluators.
-Similarly, we encourage all educators to take a lead role in prioritizing the educational process.
+Similarly, we encourage all educators to take a lead role in prioritizing the educational process when planning and designing shows, including determining any means of amplification, as well as how any sound reinforcement or manipulation of sound will be executed.
+Together, we must demonstrate effective methods that showcase excellent teaching and performance and not misrepresent the ensemble character by using artificial methods/devices that create a false depiction of the band sonority.